-LGPS The Local Government Pension Scheme, a public sector pension arrangement where the members are closer to retirement (or more of them already retired) and the investment time horizon is shorter.
+A general term to describe a Fund (or an employer's position within a Fund) where the members are closer to retirement (or more of them already retired) and the investment time horizon is shorter.
 This has implications for investment strategy and, consequently, funding strategy.